 Enjoy the Nightlife at Patong Beach

-If you go during the day you can try some delicious local delicacies at one of the restaurants, relax on the golden sandy stretch of beach, rent umbrellas, and beach mats and enjoy some watersport activities like jet skiing and parasailing.
+Patong is a popular beach resort town in Phuket known for its cafes, restaurants, live music bars, massage parlors, and nightclubs.
+During the day Patong is like any other beach destination where you try some local delicacies in the beach restaurants, enjoy water sports activities or relax on the golden sandy stretch of beach, rent umbrellas, and beach mats and enjoy some watersport activities like jet skiing and parasailing.

 There is a carnival village which offers a wide range of activities, games, parades, shopping options and two restaurants offering Thai and international cuisines.